 To track multiple habits, add more sub-calendars.
 Assign one for each habit you want to track.
 That’s all you need to do to start habit journaling on your Teamup calendar.

 With a free Teamup calendar, you can use up to 8 sub-calendars and 1 custom field.
 You can do a lot of habit tracking with 8 sub-calendars!
 That’s all you need for a simple and free habit tracker.
 If you are a power user, you can optimize more details in the calendar Settings to fine-tune your journal setup.
 You can even upgrade to get more calendar capabilities, like uploading images and using additional custom fields.

 Teamup is Software as a Service, meaning that it’s accessible anywhere, anytime with a web browser–on any connected computer.
 And it’s also accessible on your other digital devices.
 You probably have your smartphone in hand most of the time; keep better track of habits by updating your habit journal right on your phone!

-- Tap the placeholder event for the current day in the List view or the Month view.
+- Tap the placeholder event for the current day.

 - Tap the edit button in the lower right hand corner.

 - Tap the Habit Tracker field.

 - Select “I did it” and tap the check icon in the top right hand to save.